haml/haml/README.md

 gem 'haml'
 ~~~

-Haml 5 requires Rails version 3.2 or later.
-If you are using Rails 3.0 or 3.1,
-you should use Haml version 4.0.x:
+Haml 5 will require Rails version 4.0 or later.
+If you are using Rails 3.x, you should use Haml version 4.0.x:

 ~~~ruby
 gem 'haml', '~> 4.0.5'